ArtemGrunin/cinema-app/README.md

 ### Description
 Cinema-App is a RESTful web application designed for demonstration purposes.
-It provides a simulated ticket reservation system in a cinema.
+It provides a simulated cinema ticket reservation system.
 The application follows the principles of the REST architectural style, ensuring a stateless communication between clients and the server.
 Users can easily register and log in using their credentials,